griptape-ai/griptape/docs/griptape-cloud/structures/run-structure.md

 # Running a Structure

 Once your Structure is created and deployed, you can run your Structure one of three ways outlined below.
-You view the output of any of your runs, no matter how you created them, in the `Runs` tab of your Structure.
+You may view the details of any of your runs, no matter how you created them, in the `Runs` tab of your Structure.

+To learn more about Structure Run details and output, look at the [Structure Run Events](./structure-run-events.md) documentation.

 ## From the Cloud Console